Close Menu

 Zeiss

-The Advanced Imaging team also manages several specialized microscopes associated with CU-IBIF, Creighton University’s Integrated Biomedical Imaging Facility.
+The Advanced Imaging team also manages several specialized microscopes associated with CU-IBIF, Creighton University’s Integrated Biomedical Imaging Facility, located in rooms 324, 325, 326C, 376, and 382A of the Criss Complex.

-First is an inverted Nikon Ti-E confocal microscope with a Yokogawa spinning disk, a Hamamatsu Orca Flash camera, and an incubated stage.
-This microscope is capable of fast full-frame imaging at speeds up to 1000 frames/second, and it can perform Z-stacks at rates 10 times faster than a typical point scanning confocal.
-This microscope is equipped with Live Super-Resolution, thus enabling the high-speed imaging which is ideal for live cell experiments.
+First is an inverted Nikon Ti-2 confocal microscope with a Yokogawa spinning disk, a Hamamatsu Orca Flash camera, and an incubated stage.
+This microscope is capable of fast full-frame imaging, and it can perform Z-stacks at rates 10 times faster than a typical point scanning confocal.
+This microscope is equipped with Live Super-Resolution, which enables the high-speed imaging that is required for live cell experiments.
 It is also an ideal choice for extended time-lapse imaging experiments.

 Next is an upright Leica SP8 confocal microscope that is suitable for live animal imaging and can support accessories for electrophysiology measurements.
 In addition to visible-range lasers, it has a tunable, pulsed, near-infrared Ti:S laser for multiphoton excitation of UV/Visible fluorophores and second harmonic imaging.
 Non-descanned Super HyD detectors and a Becker and Hickl SPC 830 Time Correlated single photon counting system enable fluorescence lifetime imaging, fluorescence correlations spectroscopy, and lifetime-based FRET techniques.
 The Leica has spectral detectors that enable spectral imaging.